 One of the best ways to explore Salem is by foot.
 There are dozens of walking tours available, some better than others.
 I did a nighttime ghost tour that was laughably bad… If I were to go back to Salem, I would take a walking tour focusing on Salem’s history and the Witch Trials instead!
 However, I do recommend taking a nighttime walking tour for the ambience.

 The Witch House is famous for being the only building left in Salem with a direct connection to the Witch Trials of 1692.
 This was the home of Judge Jonathan Corwin, who signed several arrest warrants for women accused of witchcraft during the trials.
 The home is now a museum

 Here are some places to eat that are not to be missed in Salem!

-- Boston Burger Company: A restaurant with indoor and outdoor patio dining that has hamburgers (including vegetarian options) and crazy milkshakes.
+- Boston Burger Company: A restaurant with indoor and outdoor patio dining that has enormous hamburgers (including vegetarian options) and crazy milkshakes.